eSolutionsTech/kubesol/docs/components/trivy.md

 # Trivy security scanner

 Trivy is a security scanner and it can be run inside a Kubernetes cluster.
-See https://github.com/aquasecurity/trivy
+See https://github.com/aquasecurity/trivy-operator

-## Check
+## Install

-If it's not installed you can do it with `ansible-playbook 510-trivy.yaml` and check it's status with:
+To check it:

 ```
-$ helm -n trivy-system ls
-NAME 	NAMESPACE   	REVISION	UPDATED                              	STATUS  	CHART                	APP VERSION
-trivy	trivy-system	3       	2024-06-01 10:49:01.452245 +0300 EEST	deployed	trivy-operator-0.23.1	0.21.1

 $ kubectl -n trivy-system  get pods
 NAME                                        READY   STATUS      RESTARTS   AGE
 [...]
 trivy-trivy-operator-687dbbfd97-m8phd       1/1     Running     0          2m25s

-# values set at files/trivy/values-trivy.yaml
-$ helm -n trivy-system get values trivy
-[...]
 ```

+To install it: `ansible-playbook 510-trivy.yaml`

 ## Usage